AndersDeath/diary2/000-current.md

 # 07 September - Thursday - Yerevan - 343 day of immigration

 So, I got an invitation to Wunderflats.
 I will have a technical call tomorrow.
+I hope everything will be good.